Meet The 21 Golfers Trying To Break This 46-Year-Old Masters Curse

 (Image credit: Getty Images)

-The 2025 Masters isn’t held until April, but much of the field is already confirmed.
-Among it are some who have plenty of experience of the Augusta National Major, including defending champion Scottie Scheffler and two-time winner Bernhard Langer, who will make his final Masters appearance at the age of 67.
+The majority of players involved have plenty of experience around Augusta National, including defending champion Scottie Scheffler and two-time winner Bernhard Langer, who will make his final Masters appearance at the age of 67.

-Many who have yet to win despite multiple appearances will also compete, including Rory McIlroy, who will hope that this is the year he finally claims his maiden Masters title on his 17th attempt.
+Elsewhere, many who have yet to win despite multiple appearances will also compete, including Rory McIlroy, who is bound to hope that this is the year he finally claims his maiden Masters title at the 17th attempt.

 While there is no shortage of players with plenty of experience of the hallowed Augusta National fairways, for others, the 2025 tournament will mark their first taste of one of the most special occasions in the golf calendar.

-In total, there are 18 players making their debuts, including Jose Luis Ballester.
+In total, there are 21 players making their debuts at The Masters in 2025, including Jose Luis Ballester.
 When he hoisted the Havemeyer Trophy after winning the 2024 US Amateur, he didn’t just have the honor of becoming the first Spaniard to win the title, it also booked his maiden appearance at the Major.

 The victory also ensured Ballester, who attends Arizona State University and won the 2023 European Amateur, will take his place at the US Open and The Open as long as he retains his amateur status.